prabh1202/cybersecurity_honeywell/README.md

 - **Definition**: Boundaries define the limits of network segments or domains, often established by routers.
 - **Security**: Implementing boundaries helps contain broadcast domains and enforce security policies, controlling access between different parts of the network.

+# Hierarchical Network Design (HND)

+## 1. Hierarchical Network Design

+### Overview
+- **Definition**: Hierarchical Network Design is an approach to network design that organizes the network into layers or tiers, each serving a specific function.
+This structured approach improves the scalability, manageability, and performance of the network.
+- **Layers in HND**:
+  - **Core Layer**: The backbone of the network, responsible for fast and reliable data transport across the network.
+It connects all the major nodes and facilitates high-speed data transfer.
+  - **Distribution Layer**: Serves as an intermediary between the Core and Access layers, providing routing, filtering, and network policy enforcement.
+It manages traffic, ensuring that data is efficiently routed to its destination.
+  - **Access Layer**: The point where end devices like computers, printers, and IP phones connect to the network.
+It provides connectivity to the end users.

+### Physical and Logical Address

+- **Physical Address (MAC Address)**:
+  - **Definition**: The Media Access Control (MAC) address is a unique identifier assigned to network interfaces for communications at the data link layer of a network segment.
+  - **Format**: A MAC address is a 48-bit number typically represented as 12 hexadecimal digits (e.g., 00:1A:2B:3C:4D:5E).
+  - **Use Case**: Used within a local network for communication between devices.
+It is crucial for the functioning of Ethernet and Wi-Fi networks.

+- **Logical Address (IP Address)**:
+  - **Definition**: An IP address is a logical identifier for a device on a network, assigned at the network layer (Layer 3) of the OSI model.
+It is used to route data between devices across networks.
+  - **IPv4 Format**: A 32-bit number typically written in decimal format as four octets (e.g., 192.168.1.1).
+  - **IPv6 Format**: A 128-bit number written in hexadecimal format (e.g., 2001:0db8:85a3::8a2e:0370:7334).
+  - **Use Case**: IP addresses are used to identify devices on a network and route traffic to the correct destination.

+## 2. Benefits of Hierarchical Network Design (HND)

+### Scalability
+- **Definition**: HND allows for easy expansion of the network by adding new layers or expanding existing ones without disrupting the overall network.
+This structured approach facilitates growth and adaptation to increasing network demands.

+### Manageability
+- **Definition**: With clearly defined layers, managing and troubleshooting the network becomes more straightforward.
+Each layer has specific functions, making it easier to isolate and address issues within the network.
+- **Centralized Control**: The distribution layer allows centralized management of security policies, routing updates, and VLAN configurations.

+### Performance
+- **Improved Efficiency**: By segmenting the network into layers, data can be routed more efficiently, reducing latency and increasing the overall performance of the network.
+- **Load Balancing**: Traffic is distributed evenly across the network, preventing bottlenecks and ensuring consistent performance.

+### Redundancy and Fault Tolerance
+- **Definition**: The hierarchical design supports redundancy, with multiple paths for data to travel, ensuring network availability even if one path fails.
+This fault tolerance minimizes downtime and maintains network reliability.

+### Security
+- **Enhanced Security**: Security policies can be enforced more effectively at the distribution layer, where traffic filtering, access control lists (ACLs), and firewall rules can be applied.
+This helps in securing the network against unauthorized access and threats.

+### Viewing Network Information on Your Device

+- **Using `ipconfig` (Windows)**:
+  - **Purpose**: The `ipconfig` command displays all current TCP/IP network configuration values and refreshes DHCP and DNS settings.
+  - **Basic Command**:
+    ```bash
+    ipconfig
+    ```
+    - **Output**: Displays IP addresses, subnet masks, and default gateways for all network interfaces.

+  - **Detailed View**:
+    ```bash
+    ipconfig /all
+    ```
+    - **Output**: Provides detailed information including MAC addresses, DNS servers, DHCP status, and lease information.

+- **Other Useful Commands**:
+  - **`ping`**: Tests connectivity to another network device or server.
+    ```bash
+    ping google.com
+    ```
+  - **`tracert` (Windows) / `traceroute` (Linux/Mac)**: Traces the path packets take to reach a destination.
+    ```bash
+    tracert google.com
+    ```
+  - **`netstat`**: Displays active connections, listening ports, and network statistics.
+    ```bash
+    netstat
+    ```
+  - **`nslookup`**: Queries DNS to obtain the domain name or IP address mapping.
+    ```bash
+    nslookup google.com
+    ```